What every Google marketing setup actually needs

 Google Ads is no longer a manual auction.
 Over 80% of paid-media spend on Google is now allocated by Smart Bidding — the algorithm decides which user, which moment, which placement, which bid.
 That decision is only as smart as the conversion data you give it.
 Set up the four pieces above correctly, and you give Smart Bidding clean signal.
 Set them up wrong, and you'll spend money training the algorithm on noise.

 Why this order matters GA4 first, then GTM, then your conversion definitions, then Google Ads.
-People who skip ahead to Google Ads before measurement is firing end up paying for clicks they can't measure — and Smart Bidding can't optimize what it can't see.
+People who skip ahead to Google Ads before measurement is firing end up paying for clicks they can't measure — and Smart Bidding can't optimize what it can't see. datafairy enforces this order on purpose: it won't run Step 3 until Steps 1 and 2 check out.

-Step 1 — Install Google Analytics 4 (the right way)
+Install Google Analytics 4 (the right way)

 GA4 is Google's measurement product.
 It records page views, button clicks, form submissions, and (for ecommerce) purchases.
 It's free, and it's the data layer that everything else — including Google Ads — leans on.
+This is the bedrock of Step 1.

 Create your GA4 property